kstep/vkrs/CONTRIBUTION.md

 There are some helpful types around this library, you will need to know about in order to use them instead of reinventing a wheel.

-Some of the types I already mentioned above, e.g. `api::Collection<T>` and `auth::Permission`.
+Some types I already mentioned above, e.g. `api::Collection<T>` and `auth::Permission`.

 There are also several types and type aliases which add some semantic meaning